xn4k/xn4k/README.md

 - 👾 Currently doing a ~3 year long Apprenticeship, as Computer Science Expert &+ hunting bugs in the night🕵️👨‍💻
 - 👻 I’m good at being confused and staying late up.
 - 🧙‍♂️ I’m looking to collab. with other content creators, so reach out to connect!
-- 🤵🏼 Fun fact: I am introverted, love music, chess, midnight hacking, sports🤼‍♂️ and building some Miro mindmaps & Power Point presentations🤣
+- 🤵🏼 Fun fact: I am introverted, love music, 3 A.M.
+5 Minutes Blitz chess, midnight hacking, sports🤼‍♂️ and building some Miro mindmaps & Power Point presentations🤣
 - 👨‍💻 2023 Goals: get my chess elo to 1500,

 - [🐳](https://xn4k.github.io/) My Blog